weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 ## Restore Backup

-You can restore any backup to any machine as long as the number of nodes between source and target are identical.
+You can restore any backup to any machine as long as the name and number of nodes between source and target are identical.
 The backup does not need to be created on the same instance.
 Once a backup backend is configured, you can restore a backup with a single HTTP request.